Kong/docs.konghq.com/app/_src/gateway/get-started/expose-services.md

 ## Add a Service

-For the purpose of this example, you’ll create a Service pointing to the Mockbin API.
-Mockbin is an “echo” type public website that returns requests back to the requester as responses.
+For the purpose of this example, you’ll create a Service pointing to the httpbin API. httpbin is an “echo” type public website that returns requests back to the requester as responses.
 This visualization will be helpful for learning how Kong Gateway proxies API requests.